 A big picture

 The “journey” metaphor has become a literal part of how the EMU community is responding to Sharp’s legacy.
-Kauffman and Swartzendruber are on the MJ Dream Hike – to summit Kilimanjaro in Tanzania – which is raising funds for the Michael J. Sharp Endowed Peace and Justice Scholarship.
+In March, Kauffman and Swartzendruber were the MJ Dream Hike – to summit Kilimanjaro in Tanzania – which raised funds for the Michael J. Sharp Endowed Peace and Justice Scholarship.
 The fund provides support for a graduate student enrolled at EMU’s Center for Justice and Peacebuilding, with priority given to those from the DRC.

 The trek has gained the support of former United Nations Ambassador Nikki Haley, and Nobel laureates Dr. Dennis Mukwege and Leymah Gbowee, as well as activist and actor Jane Fonda, among others.